agnibrata86/results-filter/README.md

-Step 1- node sampleHttpServer.js
+Step 1 - This is created as not able to conect.
+So created sample node based http server having same response.
+`node sampleHttpServer.js`

-Step2- in another comand prompt window. 'node starsResult.js'
+Step 2- in another comand prompt window. `node starsResult.js`